 Director of Orchestral Studies

-The 2013-2014 season marks Maestro David Itkin’s 6th year serving as professor of music and director of orchestral studies at the University of North Texas College of Music and his 9th season as music director and conductor of the Abilene Philharmonic.
-Following a distinguished 17-year tenure, Maestro Itkin was named conductor laureate of the Arkansas Symphony Orchestra in July 2010, and he served as music director and conductor of the Las Vegas Philharmonic from 2007 to 2012.
+The 2014-2015 season marks Maestro David Itkin’s 10th season as Music Director and Conductor of the Abilene Philharmonic, and his 7th year serving as Professor of Music and Director of Orchestral Studies at the University of North Texas College of Music.
+Following a distinguished 17-year tenure, Maestro Itkin was named Conductor Laureate of the Arkansas Symphony Orchestra in July 2010, and he served as Music Director and Conductor of the Las Vegas Philharmonic from 2007 to 2012.

-Mr. Itkin’s first film score (Sugar Creek) was recorded in 2006 by the Arkansas Symphony for the film’s 2007 release.
-His most recent major work, the oratorio Exodus, was premiered in April 2005 in Little Rock, with William Shatner narrating, and was released worldwide on CD in 2007.
+Mr. Itkin’s first film score (“Sugar Creek”) was recorded in 2006 by the Arkansas Symphony for the film’s 2007 release.
+His most recent major work, “Exodus”, an oratorio, was premiered in April 2005 in Little Rock, with William Shatner narrating.
+“Exodus” was released worldwide on CD in 2007.

 In May 2009 Maestro Itkin was awarded both an Honorary Doctorate of Humane Letters by Lyon College and the Above the Barre award by Ballet Arkansas.

-Maestro Itkin’s previous positions include serving as music director/conductor of the Arkansas Symphony Orchestra (1993-2010), music director/conductor of the Las Vegas Philharmonic (2007-2012), music director/principal conductor of the Lake Forest Symphony Orchestra in Chicago (1997-2000), music director/conductor of the Kingsport (TN) Symphony (1992-1995), music director of the Birmingham Opera Theatre (1992-1995), and music director for the Lucius Woods Festival Concerts (1993-2000).
-From 1988 to 1993 he served as associate conductor of the Alabama Symphony Orchestra, during which time he was made Honorary Lt.
+Maestro Itkin’s previous positions include serving as Music Director and Conductor of the Arkansas Symphony Orchestra for 17 seasons (1993-2010), Music Director/Conductor of the Las Vegas Philharmonic (2007-2012), Music Director and Principal Conductor of the Lake Forest Symphony Orchestra in Chicago (1997-2000), Music Director/Conductor of the Kingsport Symphony (Tenn.)
+(1992-1995), Music Director of the Birmingham Opera Theatre (1992-1995), and Music Director for the Lucius Woods Festival Concerts in Solon Springs, Wisconsin (1993-2000).
+From 1988 to 1993 he served as Associate Conductor of the Alabama Symphony Orchestra, during which time he was made Honorary Lt.
 Governor of the State of Alabama for outstanding service to the Arts.